benzhenwen/Garbage./README.md

 Clone this repo and open the project file through Gogot's import feature.
 You are welcome to run the main.tscn scene from the editor or build it yourself.

 ## Known issues
-Improper text sizing on Lunix causes icons to be misaligned.
+Improper text sizing depending on display size causes icons to be misaligned.